MissionToPsyche-Iridium/iridium_23e_year_sim-se/README.md

 ### Deployment Options

 #### Option 1: Automatic Deployment with GitHub Actions
-The project includes a GitHub Actions workflow that automatically builds and deploys the site when you push to the main branch:
+The project includes a GitHub Actions workflow that automatically builds and deploys the site when you push to the merge2-Armandov3 branch:

-1. Push your changes to the main branch
+1. Push your changes to the merge2-Armandov3 branch
-2. GitHub Actions will automatically build and deploy your site
+2. GitHub Actions will automatically build and deploy your site back to the same branch
-3. Your site will be available at `https://[your-username].github.io/[repository-name]/`
+3. Your site will be available at `https://missiontopsyche-iridium.github.io/iridium_23e_year_sim-se/`

 #### Option 2: Manual Deployment
 You can also deploy manually using the npm scripts: